A Community Partner Since 1915

 Equipment, services and company continue to grow

 The trend toward bulk handling of grain, feed, and fertilizer has created a change in the type of equipment used today.
 The Equity now has over 100 pieces of rolling stock, including fertilizer spreaders, liquid fertilizer wagons, two John Deere sprayers, and three no-till drills.
-In addition to pull-type implements, the Equity has 27 different trucks and 19 trailers used for deliveries.
-The Equity has storage for 450,000 bushels of grain, 300 tons of buld concentrate or feed, and over 2000 tons of bulk fertilizer.
+In addition to pull-type implements, the Equity has 35 different trucks and 18 trailers used for deliveries.
+The Equity has storage for 450,000 bushels of grain, 300 tons of bulk concentrate or feed, and over 2000 tons of bulk fertilizer.

 The Equity currently has more than 40 employees.
-Board members are Jim Croskey (president), Steve Ayers (vice-president), Tom Bender (secretary), Jon Byers, and Dean Shoup.
+Board members are Dean Shoup (president), Jon Byers (vice-president), Tom Bender (secretary), Matt Stewart, and Any Cresswell.

 2020 Ushers in Era of New Leadership